The 10 Best Things to do in Osaka – on Your First Trip

 The original castle on this site was built in 1563 by the feudal lord Hideyoshi Toyotomi, but this is not that castle!

-That castle was destroyed after Hideyoshi’s death and a new structure was built, but then fire hit that building destroying it too.
+That castle was destroyed after Hideyoshi’s death, and a new structure was built, but it was later destroyed by fire.
 It took until 1931 for the version you see today to fully take shape.

-Despite the modern origins of some of its elements, the castle is still an important building of national significance and, probably the easiest Japanese castle to visit if you don’t have time to take a day trip to other sites like Himeji or Okayama.
+Despite its modern origins, the castle remains an important building of national significance and, arguably, the easiest Japanese castle to visit if you don’t have time for a day trip to other sites like Himeji or Okayama.

 View of Osaka Castle showing the detail of the tiered roof.
 The roof is green but has gold detailing all over it including fish sculptures on the top of the castle.